 - NOT take more pain killer than the dosage recommended on the bottle or by your provider.

 Rehab and Activity

 At some point as you recover, your doctor will ask you to begin moving your heel.
 This may be as soon as 2 to 3 weeks or as long 6 weeks after your injury.

 With the help of physical therapy, most people can return to normal activity in 4 to 6 months.
 In physical therapy, you will learn exercises to make your calf muscles stronger and your Achilles tendon more flexible.

 When you stretch your calf muscles, do so slowly.
 Also, do not bounce or use too much force when you use your leg.

 After you heal, you are at greater risk for injuring your Achilles tendon again.
 You will need to:

 - Stay in good shape and stretch before any exercise

 - Avoid high-heeled shoes

-- Ask your doctor if it is OK for you to play tennis, racquetball, basketball, and other sports where you stop and start
+- Ask your provider if it is OK for you to play tennis, racquetball, basketball, and other sports where you stop and start

 - Do proper amount of warm up and stretching ahead of time